open-feature/community/mission-vision.md

 ## Mission

-To improve the software development lifecycle, no matter the size of the project, by standardizing feature flagging for developers.
+To improve the software development lifecycle, no matter the size of the project, by standardizing feature flagging for everyone.

 ## Vision